No3371/Gitwatch/Readme.md

 - `bot_token`: The discord bot token.
 Get yours on Discord Developer Portal.
 - `channelId`: The channel Id (number) where the notification will be sent.

+\*Make sure the bot is invited and have access to the channel given.

 ## Note

 #### It's local